suncoast-devs/handbook/lessons/misc-how-does-the-internet-work/lecture.md

 - Checks defined DNS server.
 - Likely your local router.
-- Sees if it is recently resolved, given "Time To Live" (TTL)
+- Sees if it is recently resolved, given "Time To Live" (TTL).
 - If not, check's its DNS server.
 Typically your ISP.

 ---